 Avery is deeply invested in working towards immigration and migration justice.
 Believing that we all can exist in a world without borders, she is dedicating and focusing her work on climate migration to fight against climate displacement.

 She has spent the last few years working at various environmental nonprofits where she began taking her grassroots work online through digital organizing.
 Most recently, Avery has been creating and optimizing digital content and strategy for several environmental nonprofits.
-Avery is currently working a Digital Campaigner for 350.org and as a researcher for the Black Alliance for Just Immigration.
+Avery is currently working a Digital Campaigner for 350.org.
 She believes in a balance of grassroots organizing, policy efforts, and nonviolent direct action to bring about the just and equitable future for all.

 Avery is a proud Libra and an avid fan of the X-Files.